haakontn/QuaternionAzimuthal/Readme.md

-# Quaternion structure of azimuthal modes
+# Quaternion structure of azimuthal instabilities

 Implementation of how to obtain the quaternion parameters defined by [Ghirardo and Bothien](https://www.researchgate.net/publication/327755288_Quaternion_structure_of_azimuthal_instabilities "ResearchGate") from pressure time series at discrete points on the annular geometry.